sonir746/Simon-Game/README.md

 ## Files

-1. **index.html** - This file contains the HTML structure of the game.
+1. **index.html** - Contains the HTML structure of the game.
-2. **styles.css** - This file contains the CSS styling for the game.
+2. **styles.css** - Provides the CSS styling for the game.
-3. **game.js** - This file contains the JavaScript logic for the game.
+3. **game.js** - Contains the JavaScript logic for the game.

 ## Description

 ### index.html

-This file sets up the basic structure of the game, including the heading and the four colored buttons that make up the game board.
-It also links to the external CSS and JavaScript files.
+Sets up the basic structure of the game, including the heading and the four colored buttons.
+Links to the external CSS and JavaScript files.

 ```html
 <!DOCTYPE html>